 A highlight of any visit to Ireland is the Living Past Experience at Craggaunowen.
 It is off the beaten track and will give you a real sense of stepping back in time.
 The many paths of Craggaunowen have something of interest to adults and children alike.
 Explore the grounds and you may even meet some Bronze Age animals, our wild boar and soay sheep!

-Don’t forget to visit the ‘Brendan Boat’ – a leather hulled boat built by Tim Severin who sailed across the Atlantic re-enacting the voyage of St. Brendan.
-To get away from the hustle and bustle of life stop into the wonderfully relaxing Tea Room and enjoy a fresh scone and other homemade fare on offer.
+Be sure to visit the ‘Brendan Boat’ – a leather hulled boat built by Tim Severin who sailed across the Atlantic re-enacting the voyage of St. Brendan.
+To get away from the hustle and bustle of life stop into the Tea Room and enjoy a fresh scone and other homemade fare on offer.
 It’s fun for all the family!

 Don’t miss: Lughnasa Festival in August

 The Titanic Experience, Cobh tells the story of a legend and her connection to Cobh.
 Situated in the original offices of The White Star Line, retrace the footsteps of the 123 Queenstown Passengers who boarded Titanic from Cobh.

 Upon check-in at the White Star Line Ticket Office you will receive your boarding card.
 Your boarding card will have the details of one of the 123 passengers who came to the White Star Line Ticket Office on Thursday April 11th 1912.

 After check-in, experience life on board through the innovative audio visual technology, and replica set designs and discover the facts surrounding the tragic sinking of Titanic.